 And the Grammys go to . . . retired Carolina professor Bill Ferris.

-A box set of music, stories, film and photographs described as the distillation of the longtime folklore professor’s life work won two Grammy awards, one for Best Historical Album and another for Best Album Notes.
+A box set of music, stories, film and photographs described as the distillation of the folklore professor’s lifetime of work won two Grammy awards, one for Best Historical Album and another for Best Album Notes.

 University Libraries archivists can also take a bow for their part in the creation of “Voices of Mississippi: Artists and Musicians Documented by William Ferris” released by Atlanta-based record label Dust-to-Digital in August 2018.
 The collection was chosen from a massive archive created by Ferris that is part of the Southern Folklife Collection at the Wilson Special Collections Library.

 “This box set winning a Grammy says it all,” said Ferris, who was in Los Angeles for the Feb.
 10 ceremony.
 “These voices are now assured that they will never be forgotten and they will never be invisible.
 They will always be part of our collective memory as Southerners and as Americans and as human beings because the interest in this box set is global.”

 The multimedia collection includes three discs — blues, gospel and storytelling — and a DVD containing seven of Ferris’ films from the 1970s.
 It also features a 120-page book with photos taken by Ferris of his friends — musicians, artists and storytellers — lyrics, transcriptions of field recordings, essays and artist profiles.